-Comment ID Section of the Waste Plan Question 3 - Positively Prepared Do you consider the document is legally compliant?
-Do you consider the document is Sound?
-Respondent Full Name Details of why the document is not legally compliant or unsound?
-Details of what changes are considered necessary to make the document legally compliant D PS D- WP 300 Policy 3 - Sites allocated for waste managem ent developme nt No No FCC Environment (UK) Ltd Mr David Molland INTRODUCTION AND SUMMARY We write to make representations to the consultation on the Bournemouth, Dorset and Poole Pre-Submission Draft Waste Plan.
+Policy 3 - Sites allocat INTRODUCTION AND SUMMARY We write to make representations to the consultation on the Bournemouth, Dorset and Poole Pre-Submission Draft Waste Plan.
 FCC is one of the largest resource management companies in the UK, employing more than 2,400 staff and operating more than 200 facilities in England, Scotland and Wales.
 Today, FCC Groups business portfolio is highly diversified.
 The core businesses are environmental services and waste management, construction of large infrastructure and cement production.
-The representations relate to Policy 3 " Sites allocated for waste management development of the Pre-Submission Draft Waste Plan and consider issues of "Soundness (that is whether the current Strategy is justified, effective and consistent with national policy) with the Plan in its present form.
+The representations relate to Policy 3 "Sites allocated for waste management development of the Pre-Submission Draft Waste Plan and consider issues of "Soundness (that is whether the current Strategy is justified, effective and consistent with national policy) with the Plan in its present form.
 In short, FCC consider the Pre-Submission Draft Waste Plan (2017) to be "Unsound because the current Strategy fails to allocate enough deliverable, suitable sites necessary to meet the identified shortfall in residual waste treatment capacity over the Plan period.
 FCC, working with the landowner, wish to promote an alternative site for residual waste treatment uses.
 The Site is located at Woolsbridge Industrial Estate, Three Legged Cross, identified in the Pre-Submission Draft Waste Plan under Inset 1.
-The Site is available, deliverable and suitable for the development of a large- scale, strategic residual waste management facility.
+The Site is available, deliverable and suitable for the development of a large-scale, strategic residual waste management facility.
 The allocation of the Woolsbridge Industrial Estate Site, either in addition to or instead of the allocated Sites would address the shortcoming of the Plan and make it "Sound.
-WHY THE PLAN IS UNSOUND Introduction There is currently only one facility at Canford Magna.
+WHY THE PLAN IS UNSOUND Introduction There is currently only one facility in the Plan area that treats non-hazardous waste, this is a mechanical biological treatment (MBT) facility at Canford Magna.
 Waste is currently being sent outside of the Plan area to energy from waste facilities in Hampshire and Slough.
-The Pre-Submission Draft Waste Plan identifies a shortfall in residual waste treatment capacity of 227,000 tonnes per annum (tpa) at the end of the Plan period.
-The Plan seeks to address this shortfall through the allocat Alternative, deliverable non-Green Belt Sites should be allocated for waste management development in order to provide the necessary flexibility and to ensure that residual waste management needs can be met over the Plan period.
-An alternative available, deliverable and suitable site exists at Woolsbridge Industrial Estate, Three Legged Cross.
-The site is included at Inset 1 of the Plan for general waste transfer, and bulky waste transfer, and bulky waste transfer, and bulky waste transfer, three Legged Cross.
-The site is included at Inset 1 of the Plan for general waste transfer, and bulky waste transfer, the subley waste Plan.
-The Officers reasons for de-selecting the Site were that four other sites have been allocated to provide capacity for the management of non- hazardous waste, during the Plan period.
-It states the allocated sites were being actively promoted by waste operators and that no issues of deliverability had been identified that cannot be addressed through Your co been ind Sites.
+The Pre-Submission Draft Waste Plan identifies a shortfall through the allocation of sites for the management of non waste demonstrate that there would be no further harm to the openness and D05 manag 500 purpose of the Green Belt.
+Depending on the technology and design of a PSD- ement FCC waste to energy recovery plant for the site this could involve development WP3 develo Nia NI- Environment which is much larger than the existing or consented uses, particularly in 00 pment No No (UK) Ltd terms of the heights of the buildings, and will require an emission stack